Digital-Democracies-Institute/Swift-Presto-Lakehouse/troubleshooting.md

 hive>
 ```

-You can then find out the value of a property by calling "set <property_name>"
+You can then find out the value of a property by calling "set <property_name>".
+E.g.,
 ```
 hive> set fs.s3a.ssl.channel.mode;
 fs.s3a.ssl.channel.mode=default_jsse